ruby-syntax-tree/syntax_tree-xml/README.md

   - Tags with attributes
   - Tags with and without closing tags
   - Comments
+- Vue
+  - Attributes, events and slots using `:`, `@` and `#` respectively
 - Text output

 ## Unhandled cases

-- `case` statements
-- Create issue if you find more with a minimal example
+- Please add to this pinned issue (https://github.com/davidwessman/syntax_tree-erb/issues/28) or create a separate issue if you encounter formatting or parsing errors.

 ## Installation